Industry Safety Induction

 Standardised Industry Safety Induction (ISI) training for all new starts to the Industry.

 The Industry Safety Induction is a 1 day training course.
 All New Starts shall satisfactorily complete the Industry Safety Induction prior to working on the development or operation of Onshore or Offshore Facilities in the WA/NT* or Qld Oil and Gas Exploration & Production Industry.

-A New Start is anyone who has not worked in the Qld Natural Gas E&P Industry for at least 12 months in the last 2 years*.
-People who have worked in the Queensland Natural Gas Exploration and Production Industry for more than 12 months in the last 2 years can complete an Experienced Worker Declaration Form as evidence that they are not required to complete the ISI prior to starting work.
+A New Start is anyone who has not worked in the Australian Oil and Gas E&P Industry for at least 12 months in the last 2 years.
+People who have worked in the Australian Oil and Gas E&P Industry for more than 12 months in the last 2 years can complete an Experienced Worker Declaration Form as evidence that they are not required to complete the ISI prior to starting work.
 See below for related links: